Khajamiya1/E-commerce-microservice/README.md

 # E-commerce-microservice
-developing e-commerce using microservce first microservice is Product service
+developing e-commerce using microservce first microservice is order-service with payment service